 What do you really sacrifice when you pick a laptop over a desktop?
 Are you really sacrificing anything now that laptops are more advanced than ever?
 It used to be that when you were deciding between the two, you had to pick between power and mobility.
+For me I would always go with a desktop as I can contact Computer Repairs Ipswich anytime I want to repair it and also upgrade it as per my wish and will.
 With as far as we have come with advancing our technologies and improving upon them, the line between the two is becoming more and more blurred.
 Choosing between a laptop and a desktop is not nearly as difficult as it once was in the past.
 The only real decisions to make when choosing between the two, now, are things like being mobile or stationary, and what are you going to be using it for.

 An undeniable truth, still to this day, is that desktops are able to be upgraded.
 Desktops are naturally more powerful as all of the hardware (the monitor, the tower, the mouse and keyboard,) is not combined into one product.